 In the early years, children learn language at a rapid pace.
 A typical twenty month old can produce around fifty words.
 They may begin to string two or more words together to work towards forming sentences.
 But for some parents, their young toddlers and babies may begin to stutter when first start talking, which can cause concern, and may require seeking speech therapy for toddlers.
 There are signs to help parents identify what is normal, and there are different types of stuttering in younger children.

-Stuttering is an impairment in the ability to produce smooth speech; this is often called speech disfluency.
+Speech disfluency in toddlers by stuttering is an impairment in the ability to produce smooth speech; this is often called speech disfluency.
 Some stuttering is normal for a toddler or young child, as they are just beginning to start talking.
 A child may repeat a syllable twice – such as li, li, like.
 They may add fillers such as “um” or “er” to their speech.
 All of this is normal during language development and children will age out of this.

 Parents often wonder what the causes are in their child’s delays in speech.
 If there is a family history of speech delays, the child can be at an increased risk.
 Pay attention to how you speak in the house; parents that are fast speakers have a higher chance of having a child with a stutter.
 No one knows for sure what causes stuttering during language development, but it is definitely a real thing and can be negatively impacting on a child’s security and esteem if handled incorrectly.
 A young 20 month old may experience times of stuttering, but this is generally not a concern.